-Simon is a performance psychologist (British Psychological Society Chartered) working as a lecturer in psychology and behaviour change in the Department of Psychology at Aberystwyth University.
-He coordinates the exciting MSc Behaviour Change (https://courses.aber.ac.uk/postgraduate/behaviour-change/), coming in September 2022, and sits on two University working groups (mental health and assessment and feedback).
+Simon is a performance psychologist (British Psychological Society Chartered), and a behaviour change and implementation scientist, working as a lecturer in psychology and behaviour change in the Department of Psychology at Aberystwyth University.
+He designed and coordinates the exciting MSc Behaviour Change (https://courses.aber.ac.uk/postgraduate/behaviour-change/; first cohort welcomed in September 2022), and sits on two University working groups (mental health development for staff and students, and assessment and feedback).
 Simon is passionate about intervention-based research that helps people lead healthy and productive lives.
 In his early career he has received funding from AU's University Research Fund, the local health board (Hywel Dda), Tenovus Cancer Care, Knowledge Economy Skills Scholarships (http://kess2.ac.uk/), UKRI’s ‘Global Challenges Research Fund,’ Economic and Social Research Council, the Margaret Wooloff scholarship scheme, and more.
 In October 2020 a consortium he is part of kicked-off a four-year €7million Horizon2020 project ("Multi-actor and transdisciplinary development of efficient and resilient MIXED farming and agroforestry systems"); Simon is jointly responsible for the project methodology – its participatory knowledge co-creation and dissemination work package - which will be underpinned by psychological insight (cf. https://www.frontiersin.org/articles/10.3389/fsufs.2019.00062/full).

 Simon is in the management group/committee of the funded Aberystwyth Behavioural Insights (ABi) research centre and the UKRI-funded (GCRF) Centre for International Development Research at Aberystwyth.
 These centres champion applied research, which fits Simon's agenda for evidence-based interventions that seek impact.
 Indeed, he contributes to the CPD of technical farm officers and farming consultants through local organisations such as Menter a Busnes and Farming Connect, helping them to influence the behaviour of their clients with proven behaviour change techniques.
 Simon has supervised three MPhil and two PhD students to completion, and currently supervises three postgraduate researchers (including two fully-funded PhD students).
 These students have/are explored diverse areas of health promotion and behaviour change, for example, physical activity interventions for children with autism, lifestyle modification for pre-diabetic patients, stress and coping of college students in Nigeria, communication training for exercise leaders, communication styles and self-confidence of cancer nurses, and mental health of NHS Wales staff.

-Simon previously played university basketball, and currently is a keen off-road mountain cyclist and competes in the national Celtic longboat sea rowing league.
+Simon is a keen off-road mountain cyclist and recently competed in the national Celtic longboat sea rowing league.
 Simon has worked for large health organisations including the NHS; he has volunteered for, amongst others, Disability Sport Wales and MENCAP; and he gained immense satisfaction supporting people with diverse learning difficulties, mental illnesses, and physical disabilities.
 Simon teaches university students but he is a STEM Ambassador who has engaged primary, secondary and college students too, in nationwide initiatives such as 'I'm a scientist, get me out of here' (https://imascientist.org.uk/).
 Follow him @YEU_Aber.

 Come study with us @AberUni (www.aber.ac.uk/en/psychology).